flexera-public/policy_templates/security/aws/rds_unencrypted/README.md

 ## What it does

 This policy checks all Relational Database Service (RDS) instances and reports on any that are unencrypted.
-When such a RDS instance is detected, the user can choose to delete by enabling 'delete action' option as mentioned in Enable delete action section below.
+When such a RDS instance is detected, the user can optionally delete them.

 ## Functional Details